-Dietary factors, such as excessive sugar and refined carbohydrates, are certainly important, but they are not the only factor causing high insulin.
+Dietary factors, such as excessive calories, sugar and refined carbohydrates, are certainly important, but they are not the only factor causing high insulin.
 The other major factor that increases insulin is the presence of a condition known as insulin resistance.

 Recall that insulin is a hormone that moves glucose from the blood inside the cells.
 In the state of ‘insulin resistance’, the normal insulin levels are not able to move glucose inside.
 The body responds by ramping up insulin levels to force the blood glucose into the cells.
 Thus, insulin resistance is a key factor in keeping insulin levels high, even without any change in the diet.

 PCOS is highly associated with both insulin resistance and hyperinsulinemia.
 Insulin sensitivity is decreased on average 30-40% in women with PCOS, a degree similar to that seen in type 2 diabetes.
 Obesity itself is highly linked to insulin resistance, but it is also present in normal weight adolescents with PCOS.
 Even independent of obesity, insulin resistance is diagnosed in 75% of lean women with PCOS.
 In overweight women with PCOS, this proportion increases to a massive 95%.
 Essentially, all overweight women with PCOS have evidence of insulin resistance.
 In addition, normal weight girls with PCOS had evidence of more fatty liver than those without PCOS, another disease associated with insulin resistance.
 Increased insulin resistance is the essential feature of type 2 diabetes.